Radon Testing and Test Results

 - You should also perform a radon test after buying a new heating system or adding central air conditioning.

 Where can I get a radon test kit?

-Radon test kits are sold at some hardware or home supply stores.
-Your local health department may also offer test kits at reduced prices.
-For more information on where to obtain low cost radon test kits go to www.health.state.mn.us/divs/eh/indoorair/radon/rncontacts.html
+Radon test kits are available on the MDH website for a discount and your local health department may also offer test kits at reduced prices.
+For information on where to obtain low cost radon test kits see Radon Test Kits.

 The table below provides recommendations on the action to take based on the type of radon test you used and the test results you received.
-These recommendations take into account Minnesota's weather extremes, along with the amount of radon typically found in this state, and therefore may differ slightly from the EPA's guidelines.
+These recommendations are different than test results during a real estate transaction.

 What are the units of radon?

 Picocuries per liter (pCi/L) which is a unit that measures levels of radon/radioactive gas.

 What is the recommended action based on my results?

 The Environmental Protection Agency and MDH set the recommended action level for radon at 4.0 picocuries/liter(pCi/L).
 To apply the recommended action level correctly, the results should be based on the annual average level of radon measured in a home.
 If the annual average level of radon in a home is above 4.0 pCi/L, the EPA and MDH recommend that steps be taken to lower it.
 While it isn't possible to reduce radon to zero, the best approach is to lower the radon level as much as possible.
 Any amount of radon, even at or below the recommended action level, carries some risk.

 How much radon is safe?